 In Japan, the fall season or Koyo starts towards the middle of September, just like in most countries in the upper reaches of the northern hemisphere.
-The Japanese maple or momiji is native to Japan, Korea, China and some parts of eastern Mongolia and southeast Russia.
-The northern-most island of Hokkaido is the first to experience the fall season and the leaves already start turning to red towards the middle of September.
+The Japanese maple or Momiji is native to Japan, Korea, China, and eastern Mongolia, and southeast Russia.
+The northern-most island of Hokkaido is the first to experience the fall season and the leaves already start turning red towards the middle of September.

 This phenomenon gradually spreads towards the south of the Japanese archipelago until the middle of November when it reaches the southernmost areas.
 Late November to early December marks the beginning of fall colors in western Japan, and even though Kyoto is where the real magic plays out, Nara is not bad either.

 I and my wife, Mani were staying at the Piazza Hotel in Nara.
 It is kind of a lavish place to stay but it is also kind of difficult to find lodgings in Nara with most hotels booked almost 6 months beforehand.
 We woke up at dawn, freshened up, and after a hot cup of coffee walked down to Nara Park.
 The hotel is located adjacent to the JR Nara Station and it is at least a 20-minute walk to Nara Park.
 I was back after almost a year and the old memories of Sanjo-dori came flooding back as I made my way along the narrow road which had been a big part of my life when I used to live in Nara.
 On the way, we grabbed a couple of onigiris for breakfast from a convenience store.